keu/docs/astro/install-gcp.md

 To complete the installation process, you'll:

 - Create an account on Astro.
-- Activate your Astro data plane by enabling Google Cloud APIs and adding service accounts to your project's IAM.
+- Activate your Astro data plane by enabling Google Cloud APIs, creating a custom IAM role and adding service accounts to your project.
 - Share information about your Google Cloud project with Astronomer.

 When you've completed the installation process, Astronomer will create a cluster within your Google Cloud project to host the resources and Apache Airflow components necessary to deploy DAGs and execute tasks.